prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 4: Make a bid request

-The `fetchDemand` method makes a bid request to prebid server and provide the results in the completion handler.
+The `fetchDemand` method makes a bid request to the prebid server and provides a result in a completion handler.

 #### Step 5: Make an ad reuest